All resources

 =IF(OR(AND(D3<20, C3>30), OR(E3<1000)), "Bonus", "No Bonus")

 Using the IF function combined with AND and OR conditions in Google Sheets allows you to create robust formulas that can handle intricate decision-making scenarios.
-This capability is invaluable for automating complex evaluations based on multiple criteria, ensuring that your data management and analysis are both efficient and comprehensive.
+This is especially helpful when you need to automate decisions based on several conditions.
+It makes managing and analyzing your data easier, faster, and more reliable.

 Applying IF with DATE Functions